rcsbiotech/q2pipe/README.md

 ### Suggested workflow (WIP)

+1. Turn on your qiime2 (usually with `source activate qiime2-2018.8`)
-1. Create a manifest file, with the name manifest.csv, then put it inside the intel directory.
+2. Create a manifest file, with the name manifest.csv, then put it inside the intel directory.
-2. Run q2manifest to import your data as a QIIME2 artifact.
+3. Run q2manifest to import your data as a QIIME2 artifact.
-3. Open the demux-summary.html in a web browser, and pick parameters suitable to your sequences.
+4. Open the demux-summary.html in a web browser, and pick parameters suitable to your sequences.
-4. Write these parameters on intel/parameters.sh.
+5. Write these parameters on intel/parameters.sh.
-5. Run q2pipe and then q2picrust.
+6. Run q2pipe and then q2picrust.
 That's it.
+Your results will be found at the test directory.

 ### Current schema